-Students act as the primary provider for several patients each day by rounding on patients and participating in the care of patients in labor triage, labor and delivery, post-partum and normal newborn nursery.
-Students frequently receive hands-on experience with cervical checks, intra-uterine pressure catheter insertion, fetal scalp electrode placement, normal vaginal deliveries and perineal laceration repari.
+Students act as the primary provider for several patients each day by rounding on patients and participating in the care of patients in labor triage, labor and delivery, postpartum and normal newborn nursery.
+Students frequently receive hands-on experience with cervical checks, intra-uterine pressure catheter insertion, fetal scalp electrode placement, normal vaginal deliveries and perineal laceration repair.
 Students also participate in the residency's OB Ultrasound Clinic.

 Medical Student Course Description

 North Colorado Family Medicine (NCFM) regularly accepts medical students for subinternship rotations on the inpatient obstetrics/newborn service.
 The time spent on the obstetrics and newborn service can usually be tailored to meet the individual student's educational goals and objectives (e.g., some students elect to spend all their time on the obstetrics service).

 Medical students are expected to actively participate as follows: